gekatateam/neptunus/plugins/inputs/kafka/README.md

 Each reader uses its own commit queue into which each fetched message is placed.
 Every `commit_interval` fetch process paused and queue scanning for uncommitted ready sequence from oldest to newest messages.
 Largest offset found from the beginning of the queue will be committed.

-Message is marked as ready to be committed when an event tracker hook is called.
+Message is marked as ready to be committed when an event tracker hook is called, when parser returns zero events, or if parser returns error.

 If commit queue is full, fetching is suspended until at least one message is committed.